| CVE |

 CVSS v3.1 |

-| A use-after-free vulnerability during changes in style when manipulating DOM elements.
+| A use-after-free vulnerability during XSLT processing due to poor handling of template parameters.
 This results in a potentially exploitable crash.
 This vulnerability affects Thunderbird < 52.1, Firefox ESR < 45.9, Firefox ESR < 52.1, and Firefox < 53. |

 | Use-after-free vulnerability in the nsEventListenerManager::HandleEventSubType function in Mozilla Firefox before 26.0, Firefox ESR 24.x before 24.2, Thunderbird before 24.2, and SeaMonkey before 2.23 allows remote attackers to execute arbitrary code or cause a denial of service (heap memory corruption) via vectors related to mListeners event listeners. |

-| A use-after-free error can occur when manipulating ranges in selections with one node inside a native anonymous tree and one node outside of it.
-This results in a potentially exploitable crash.
-This vulnerability affects Firefox < 52, Firefox ESR < 45.8, Thunderbird < 52, and Thunderbird < 45.8. |
+| A use-after-free vulnerability with content viewer listeners that results in a potentially exploitable crash.
+This vulnerability affects Firefox < 54, Firefox ESR < 52.2, and Thunderbird < 52.2. |

 | A WebExtension can request access to local files without the warning prompt stating that the extension will "Access your data for all websites" being displayed to the user.
 This allows extensions to run content scripts in local pages without permission warnings when a local file is opened.
 This vulnerability affects Firefox ESR < 60.3 and Firefox < 63. |

-| A use-after-free vulnerability can occur while editing events in form elements on a page, resulting in a potentially exploitable crash.
-This vulnerability affects Firefox ESR < 52.6 and Thunderbird < 52.6. |
+| A use-after-free vulnerability can occur during mouse event handling due to issues with multiprocess support.
+This results in a potentially exploitable crash.
+This vulnerability affects Thunderbird < 52.6, Firefox ESR < 52.6, and Firefox < 58. |